roemvaar/cs_notes/problems.md

  ## Linked Lists

 - Reverse a linked list
-- Check if a linked list is acyclic
+- Check if a linked list is acyclic - slow and fast pointers
 - Linked List Flattening/Unflattening

  ## Arrays